kolawolecyber/constructgraph/README.md

 A successful production build confirms that the application compiles correctly for deployment.

----

-Example Project
+Seed Data

-The dashboard currently uses a seeded construction project for demonstration and evaluation.
+The repository includes realistic seed data representing a construction project and its connected entities.

-The example project demonstrates relationships between:
+The data demonstrates relationships between:

-Supplier
+Project
    │
-    ▼
-Material
+   └── HAS_TASK ──> Task
                        │
-    ▼
-Task
+                       ├── DEPENDS_ON ──> Task
                        │
-    ▼
-Dependent Task

-This allows the impact-analysis functionality to demonstrate how changes or disruptions can propagate through connected construction activities.
+                       └── REQUIRED material relationships

+Supplier
+   │
+   └── SUPPLIES ──> Material

+The seed data is intentionally limited in size so the application can run comfortably within a small managed graph-database instance while still demonstrating meaningful graph traversal.

 Design Decisions

-Why a Graph?
+Why Graph?

-Traditional project tables can describe individual records well, but construction projects also contain complex relationships.

-A graph makes relationships explicit:
+Construction projects contain relationships that are often more important than the individual records.

+For example:

-Supplier ──supplies──> Material
+Supplier ──SUPPLIES──────> Material
-Material ──required by──> Task
+Material ──REQUIRED_FOR──> Task
-Task ──depends on──> Task
+Task ──DEPENDS_ON───────> Task

-This structure makes dependency traversal and impact analysis more natural.
+A graph allows these connections to be traversed directly.

+This makes questions such as:

+- Which tasks depend on this task?
+- Which tasks could be affected by this material?
+- Which construction activities depend on a supplier?
+- How far can the impact of a disruption propagate?

+natural graph queries.

+Why CognoDB?

+CognoDB provides a managed graph database environment that supports openCypher over the Bolt protocol.

+ConstructGraph uses the official Neo4j JavaScript driver to communicate with the database.

+This allows the application to use a standard graph-database driver while keeping database infrastructure isolated behind the repository layer.

 Why a Repository Layer?

 The repository abstraction keeps data-access concerns separate from application/business logic.

-Use cases depend on repository contracts rather than directly depending on a specific database implementation.
+Use cases depend on repository contracts rather than directly depending on database connection details.

 This makes the system easier to: